Q: What is the fall 2024 application deadline?

 Q. How many letters of recommendation are required?

-A: Three (3) letters of recommendation are required.
-Recommender information will be entered on the application and the recommender will receive an email with log-on information for submitting their letter.
+A: Three (3) recommendations are required.
+Recommender information will be entered on the application and the recommender will receive an email with instructions for submitting their reference.
+Applicants may not submit references on their recommender's behalf.

-Q: Can I submit an application before one or more of my recommenders has completed their letter of recommendation?
+Q: What is the deadline for letters of recommendation?
+Can I submit my application before one or more of my recommenders has submitted their letter of reference?

-A: Yes.
-The on-line system is able to receive letters of recommendation before or after an application is submitted.
+The online application system is able to receive references before or after an application is submitted.

 Q: If a recommender is having technical issues with the application system, is there another way to submit their recommendation?